About the course

 As well as excellent educational facilities and opportunities to improve your study skills, you can take advantage of the town’s vibrant social life.
 You are a short walk from a host of bars, restaurants and shops, as well as all of the excitement of the seafront, including a theme park, aquarium and award-winning beaches.

-Our graduates are in demand for roles in financial analysis, management, public administration and accountancy.
+Our graduates enjoy roles in financial analysis, management, public administration and accountancy.
 Many also use their study as the inspiration to start their own entrepreneurial activities.

 In 2014, 87% of all of our Masters graduates were in work or further study within six months of graduating.